Viewing archives for Featured

 Looking ahead: collective action and local leadership

-To support and promote AI literacy and skilling, we are currently exploring microlearning guides and bite-sized content.
+To promote AI literacy and skilling, we are currently exploring microlearning guides and bite-sized content.
 As a direct follow-up to our January webinar with NetHope, we published a practical quick-start guide on organisational AI readiness.
-It is also encouraging to see new AI courses emerging across the ecosystem, including through NetHope on Kaya, a new free humanitarian AI course from Elrha, as well as nonprofit AI initiatives from Microsoft.
+It is also encouraging to see new AI courses emerging across the ecosystem, including through NetHope on Kaya, a new free humanitarian AI course from Elrha, as well as nonprofit AI learning initiatives from Microsoft.
 These represent encouraging movement toward contextualised learning for nonprofits and humanitarians.

 In the governance arena, the first instalment of the UK FCDO-funded SAFE AI Framework is scheduled for release in May 2026, with a vision to establish “the nature and scale of the humanitarian AI governance gap, why it matters and why individual agency policies cannot close it alone.”
 This stands alongside increasing sectoral discourse and outputs focused on governance, responsible AI and accountability.